 NO NEGLIGENT MISREPRESENTATION

-Canada denies that it, or any of its employees, servants, or agents, made any negligent misrepresentations to the Plaintiff concerning commitments to place orders with the Plaintiff for swabs or with respect to the Plan.
+Canada denies that it, or any of its employees, servants, or agents, made any negligent misrepresentations to the Plaintiff concerning commitments to place orders with the Plaintiff for swabs or with respect to the CPMI Policy.
 At no time did Canada or its employees, servants, or agents represent to the Plaintiff that Canada would award purchase orders to the Plaintiff or that Canada would negotiate in good faith with respect to purchasing swabs from the Plaintiff.

 At all material times, Canada and its employees, servants, and agents acted within the scope of their duties in all interactions with the Plaintiff and carried out those duties in good faith and in accordance with all applicable policies and procedures.